jesshohohoho/learnyloopy/UserGuide.md

 <a id="past-performance-dashboard"></a>
 ## 📋 Past Performance Dashboard

-The summary of your performance from the **[Smart Learning Platform](#smart-learning)** is displayed on this Past Performance Dashboard page.
-The key function of this dashboard is a predictive decision tree model, which allows students to input their test and assignment scores along with data from the **[Smart Learning Platform](#smart-learning)** to predict the probability of achieving their desired grade in a subject.
+The summary of your performance from the [Smart Learning Platform](#smart-learning) is displayed on this Past Performance Dashboard page.
+The key function of this dashboard is a predictive decision tree model, which allows students to input their test and assignment scores along with data from the **Smart Learning Platform** to predict the probability of achieving their desired grade in a subject.

-To reach out this feature, click the icon of Past Performance Dashboard as shown in the sidebar.
+To access this feature, click the icon below in the sidebar.

 <table>
   <tr>